Published: October 2019 | Report Code: 10575 | Available Format: PDF | Pages: 136

-The global car rental market was valued at $78.7 billion in 2018, which is expected to reach $122.6 billion by 2024, registering CAGR of 7.9% during the forecast period (2019–2024).
+The car rental market revenue stood at $78.7 billion in 2018, and it is projected to reach $122.6 billion by 2024, witnessing a CAGR of 7.9% during 2019–2024.

 The car rental market is consolidated in nature with just three companies accounting for over half of the market share.
 Enterprise Holdings Inc. was the market leader in the global car rental market, with 30.6% share in 2018.
 The company is presently operating in over 100 countries across North America, Central America, South America, Europe, the Caribbean and parts of Middle East and APAC.
 The other two dominant players in the global car rental market are Hertz Global Holdings Inc., and Avis Budget Group Inc.

 The other major players operating in the market includes Europcar Mobility Group S.A., Sixt SE, and Localiza Rent a Car SA.